In this article

 Some reports have even placed the Protective Clean’s battery life at well over two weeks, but even with the official stats, the Protective Clean has a significant advantage.

 Oral-B brush heads tend to be smaller than the oval brush heads favored by Sonicare.
-This means that Oral-B toothbrushes are a bit easier to maneuver in your mouth.
+These toothbrushes are a bit easier to maneuver in your mouth.

 Many people, especially those with small mouths, say they find Oral-B toothbrushes more comfortable to brush with.

 The Protective Clean offers more features than the Pro 1000.
-Not only does it have BrushSync, but its pressure sensor also emits an actual noise to alert you when you're brushing too hard.
+In addition to BrushSync, its pressure sensor also emits a noise to alert you when you're brushing too hard.

-The Pro 1000 does have a pressure sensor as well, but it’s silent.
+The Pro 1000 also has a pressure sensor, but it’s silent.
 It only slightly reduces the intensity if you press down too hard.

-In addition, the Protective Clean 4100 also comes with EasyStart, which slowly ramps up the vibration intensity over the first two weeks of ownership.
+The Protective Clean 4100 also comes with EasyStart, which slowly ramps the vibration intensity over the first two weeks of ownership.
 This is ideal for electric toothbrush beginners, who may find the intensity of the vibrations a bit overwhelming.

 Overall, the Sonicare Protective Clean 4100 is better-designed and slightly more advanced than the Pro 1000.
 However, the Oral-B is also a good choice due to its lower cost and slightly more comfortable brushing experience.